Want to get high quality low carb snacks and other foods delivered right to your door? Come check out the October 2016 Keto Krate box review.

 As I was eating these delicious onion snacks, I thought to myself that they would make a terrific casserole topping.
 I’ve had trouble finding a crispy onion topping for my green bean casserole recipe.
 These would be perfect!

 Thanksgiving is only a few weeks away so I’m going to need another bag to use on the green bean casserole.
-Luckily, there’s a 15% off discount code included so I can buy more at the Food’s Alive website.
+Luckily, there’s a 15% off discount code included so I can buy more from Food’s Alive website.

 Chocorite Peanut Butter Cup Patties – Retail $1.99